paulkarpenko/us-code-ui/uscode/title-19-customs-duties/chapter-028-trade-facilitation-and-trade-enforcement.md

 The Trade Agreements Act of 1979, referred to in par.
 (4)(K), is Pub.
 L. 96–39, July 26, 1979, 93 Stat.
 144. For complete classification of this Act to the Code, see References in Text note set out under [section 2501 of this title](./chapter-013-trade-agreements-act-of-1979.md#section-2501) and Tables.

 The North American Free Trade Agreement Implementation Act, referred to in par.
 (4)(L), is Pub.
 L. 103–182, Dec.
 8, 1993, 107 Stat.
-2057.
-For complete classification of this Act to the Code, see Short Title note set out under [section 3301 of this title](./chapter-021-north-american-free-trade.md#section-3301) and Tables.
+2057, which was repealed by Pub.
+L. 116–113, title VI, § 601, Jan.
+29, 2020, 134 Stat.
+78, effective on the date on which the USMCA entered into force (July 1, 2020).
+For complete classification of this Act to the Code, see Short Title note under former [section 3301 of this title](./chapter-021-north-american-free-trade.md#section-3301) and Tables.

 The Uruguay Round Agreements Act, referred to in par.
 (4)(M), is Pub.
 L. 103–465, Dec.
 8, 1994, 108 Stat.
 4809.
 For complete classification of this Act to the Code, see Short Title note set out under [section 3501 of this title](./chapter-022-uruguay-round-trade-agreements.md#section-3501) and Tables.